Collapsing in polygonal dynamics: Polygonal dynamics in

-If all the $\frac{c_i'(1)}{c_i}$ are equal\footnote{For the systems considered here, it only happens for the flat cross-ratio dynamics with constant discrete curvature.}, then the last sum vanish and this tells us that $I,J,K$ are the hamiltonians of respectively $u,v,w$. \end{openquestion}
+If all the $\frac{c_i'(1)}{c_i(1)}$ are equal,\footnote{For the systems considered here, it only happens for the flat cross-ratio dynamics with constant discrete curvature.} then the last sum vanishes and this tells us that $I,J,K$ are the hamiltonians of respectively $u,v,w$.